MaxiJuarez/CSharp/README.md

-# This folder stores the CSharp exercises from my scholl classes.
+# This folder stores the C# exercises from my school classes.